 AIMS is accountable to the Minister for the Environment and Water and is governed by a Council that reports to the Minister.
-The Council, which meets quarterly, sets our strategic directions and oversees management of the Institute.
+The Council, which meets every second month, sets our strategic directions and oversees management of the Institute.
 The CEO is responsible for the day-to-day operations of the Institute.